-Nova Southeastern University's Office of Sponsored Programs, a unit within the Office of Research and Technology Transfer, provides technical administrative support in each phase of obtaining and managing awards from proposal development/submission (pre-award) through the project's implementation and close-out (post-award).
+Nova Southeastern University's Office of Sponsored Programs, a unit within the Division of Research and Economic Development, provides technical administrative support in each phase of obtaining and managing awards from proposal development/submission (pre-award) through the project's implementation and close-out (post-award).

 Pre-award services include identification and dissemination of funding opportunities; serving as liaison to funding sources; review/interpretation of grant application guidelines; assistance with proposal preparation (forms completion, budget preparation, proposal review prior to submission); submission of proposals; and completion of assurances/certifications.